beshprakash11/task_app/README.md

 - This is just frontend designed with Model, view concepts

 # Library used:
+In this project two library is uses, one is dotted border and another is timetile library.
 ## Dotted border:
 - This is used to add border in the widgets.
 - link: https://pub.dev/packages/dotted_border